-Appleton scores twice, Winnipeg beats Calgary 4-1
+Hellebuyck earns milestone win; Winnipeg beats Calgary 4-1

+“He’s a competitor, he wants to win every night and we appreciate that,” said Jets forward Adam Lowry said of Hellebuyck.
+“He’s the backbone of our team.

+“To give him, not necessarily an easier night because he did make some big saves … when the game was tight but a game where he’s not having to face 35-40 shots it certainly, I think, makes life easier for a goalie.
+To see him get that franchise record, it’s certainly well earned.”

-WINNIPEG, Manitoba (AP) — Mason Appleton scored two goals and the Winnipeg Jets beat Calgary 4-1 Thursday night for their second straight victory over the Flames.
+Mason Appleton scored two goals and Winnipeg won its second straight victory over the Flames.

 Appleton’s second goal of the game, and third of the season, into the empty net at 18:38 of the third period sealed the win.